odamak/outstanding-portfolio/README.md

 A HTML CSS project realized in the context of the course **Full Stack Web Developer** by [Udacity](https://udacity.com).
 A responsive portfolio to display projects using the framework [Bootstrap](http://getbootstrap.com/).
-*Grunt* is present in the project files but not used in this version.
+[Grunt](https://gruntjs.com/) is present in the project files but not used in this version.

 ## Requirement
-To run this project you can simply download it and open the *portfolio.html* file in a webpage.
+To run this project you can simply download it and open the *portfolio.html* file with your web browser.

 ## Modifications
 - The file *img_general_size* contains the dimension of the images used in the project